The Integration of Technology & Business Administration

 Apply to BS/MBA Dual Degree Program the summer between junior and senior year

-In addition to regular course work during the senior year, 3 enrichment activities per semester will be provided.
+In addition to regular course work during the senior year, one enrichment activity per semester will be provided.
 Examples include: Industry Leader Seminars, Workshops and Company Visits.

 Year 6, one more semester if needed

 If student would have graduated with undergraduate degree in December, the final semester of undergraduate studies is deferred until the completion of the MBA and International Study since these steps have fixed start dates.